marciofrayze/segunda.tech-elmstatic/_pages/about.md

 ## Interests
 I listed just a few of the various technologies I studied throughout my career, but I've always prioritized the concepts above all else.
-So, I pay special attention to the studies of paradigms and good programming practices (clean code).
+So, I pay special attention to the studies of paradigms and good programming practices.
 For many years my focus was on object-oriented programming, but in recent years I have also begun to study a lot about the functional paradigm.
 In addition, I am interested in extreme programming and software architecture.